TUVIMEN/stackexchange-scraper/README.md

-# stackexchange
+# stackexchange-scraper

-A bash script for converting stackexchange forums to json.
+A bash script for scraping stackexchange forums in json.

 ## Requirements